johncoco12/johncoco12/README.md

 **About Me!**

 - 👨🏽‍💻 I’m currently working as a Trainee at Kobold IT Management.
-- 🌱 I’m currently exploring Javascript with a big interest in RestAPI and Website Building.
+- 🌱 I’m currently exploring c# .
 - 🤔 My interests are RestAPIs, Web Services and developing some useful and cool stuff xD

+- 💼 Building games with unreal since 2016 :)

 - 💼 I’m pursuing a Trainee as a Software Enginer
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [Jason.Jesse.Huber@gmx.de](mailto:Jason.Jesse.Huber@gmx.de).